anxbell/anxbell/README.md

 - Vue.js

 🎮 **Outside of tech**
 I enjoy playing video games, volunteering, and listening to music.
-I'm passionate about creating content that inspires others in the tech community.
+I'm passionate about learning and helping people through my work.

 📫 **Reach out to me at**
 valerieanabell@gmail.com